jamesadhitthana/TunaForecaster/README.md

 This python script is responsible for automatically iterating through the original data source folder, cleaning the data, and then saving the new cleaned data files in a new folder.

-Since our data is a collection of coordinates, to clean the data, we had to search for the coordinates of seaports that surround Southeast Asia and also sea ports along the northern coast of Australia and then compile these coordinates into a .CSV file.
+Since our data is a collection of coordinates of boats around Southeast Asia we wanted to make sure that these boats are out to fish and not parked in a sea port.
+Therefore, to clean the data, we had to search for the coordinates of seaports that surround Southeast Asia and also sea ports along the northern coast of Australia and then compile these coordinates into a .CSV file.

 With this seaport CSV file we can then compare if each of the data in the original source is between 11.132KM from the seaports or not.
 If a point in our data source is less than 11.132KM from any port in the list, then the data is deleted.
 If a coordinate point is more than 11.133KM from any sea port in the list, then the data is saved.